 This was technically our first introduction to Australian cuisine and "culture".
 We noticed uncut sushi rolls were popular, extra sauces typically didn't come with the meal, and their money was incredibly colorful!
 I remember fumbling around with the Australian coins in my purse trying to figure out which ones were which so I could buy my sandwich.
 Luckily, the kind man next to me threw some coins on the counter and said "Don't worry, I'll take care of it" :')

 Our final flight felt like it took forever.
 The jet lag was already hitting hard and I could barely keep my eyes open.
 When we got off the plane it was night time.
 We had been awake for nearly 20 hours.

 Our bags looped around the carousel at baggage claim as we called the Uber.
 We spent the drive staring out the windows at all the new sights and freaking out about the fact that the steering wheel was on the opposite side of the car and that everyone was driving on the opposite side of the road!

 Music blared outside as we pulled up to our destination.
 The neon sign read "Gilligans".

 Keep in mind, we had just come from a Hawaiian hostel with 10pm quiet hours and minimal partying- what we were looking at now seemed like a full-on Vegas club.
 The music could be heard from blocks down the street.
 A line ran down the sidewalk full of fellow 20-somethings waiting to enter.

-Our dorm- of course- was full of fellow travelers having their own party.
+Our dorm- of course- is full of fellow travelers having their own party.

 We also found packs of earplugs on our beds left there by the hostel.
 The noise was clearly nothing out of the ordinary.

-We were invited to join but we couldn't be bothered, we were far too tired.
-Instead, we got ready for bed, put in our earplugs, and tried our best to catch some sleep before our first day exploring the city.
+We were invited to join but we can't be bothered, we're far too tired.
+Instead, we got ready for bed, put in our earplugs, and now we're going to try to catch some sleep before our first day exploring the city.

 Click here to read Day 2!